zryachiyari/personaldots/README.md

 ## Conclusion

 That should be all!
+Thank you to user "redyf" as this is heavily inspired by their template.
 The code is licensed under the MIT license, so you can use or distribute the code however you like.